ramfi-d/Engineering-Portfolio/README.md

 - **Static Hosting:** All assets are static and require no backend.
 Deployment is as simple as pushing to the repository's default branch.
 - **PDF.js Integration:** PDF previews are rendered client-side, requiring no server-side processing.

-## Design Philosophy

-The site is engineered for maintainability and automation.
-Project data and content are separated from presentation logic, making it easy to add or update projects and coursework.
-The CV workflow ensures that the latest academic and professional information is always available without manual intervention.
-The use of  CSS and JavaScript  provides a clean, interactive user experience.

 ---
    - This script compiles the LaTeX file to `Rafael_Delwart_CV.pdf`.
    - It then copies the PDF to `docs/Resume/Rafael_Delwart_CV.pdf` so the website always serves the latest version.